Speech development milestones checklist

 Consider also dipping his favorite toy in something interesting or storing it in the freezer for a cold sensation.

-Another very good way to help them progress to the next language development step from the mouthing stage is to play with their hands.
+Another very good way to help your person progress to the next language development step from the mouthing stage is to play with their hands.

 Games like the ones that have lots of small buttons and different noises can help to continue develop hand eye coordination and individualization of fingers.